 Vegetable oil, as needed

-1 tsp. minced Korean red chile pepper (this is a powder)
+1 tsp minced Korean red chili pepper (I omit)

 1 scallion, thinly sliced for garnish